isaacs/node-tar/README.md

   the archive entry.
 If a falsey value is provided, then the entry is written to disk as normal.
 (To exclude items from extraction, use the `filter` option described above.)
+- `strict` Treat warnings as crash-worthy errors.
+Default false.
+- `onentry` A function that gets called with `(entry)` for each entry that passes the filter.
+- `onwarn` A function that will get called with `(message, data)` for any warnings encountered.

 ### class tar.Unpack.Sync